It’s the story no one likes to talk about. Is it because it’s tedious, missing or racist? It’s up to Sue to find out…

 Sue: Well, they’d better figure it out soon.
 The next story is Hartnell’s last.

 Me: I never said that.
-I said the next story was the end of the third season.
+I said the next story was the last in the third season.

 Sue: How many seasons is Hartnell in?